Alex313031/thorium/BUGS.md

 FIXED | Nov.
 30, Bug that shows starting with M98.0.4738.0; bookmark folders in bookmarks bar have text colored incorrectly. - Me | Fixed upstream on Dec.
 2.

-Dec.
-2, The Google API Keys InfoBar patch doesn't work following an upstream update to startup_browser_creator_impl.cc, will evaluate a fix. - Me
+FIXED | Dec.
+2, The Google API Keys InfoBar patch doesn't work following an upstream update to startup_browser_creator_impl.cc, will evaluate a fix. - Me | Fixed by me on Dec.
+5.